 - Volunteer coordinator

 - Take part in our #Ivory-FreeCanada campaign – see below:

 Did you know it is still legal to buy and sell ivory in Canada?
 Both African and Asian elephants may be extinct in the wild in our lifetime, mainly due to poaching.

 The following organizations are working together as a coalition to act in concert to end the legal trade in elephant ivory in Canada: Elephanatics, Humane Society International-Canada; World Elephant Day; Global March Elephants and Rhinos – Toronto; and the Jane Goodall Institute of Canada.
 Please join the Ivory-Free Canada coalition and tell our government to end the legal domestic trade of elephant ivory.
 Look for our campaign – #IvoryFreeCanada.

 Elephanatics wrote a letter to the Canadian government, requesting a ban on all domestic trade of elephant ivory.
 Over 100 Canadian and international scientists, politicians and animal organizations have co-signed the letter!

 We Need Your Help!

-2. Email your photo to email@example.com and we will add it to our website.
+- Email your photo to email@example.com and we will add it to this page.